Revoz: Impact of the European crisis

 By 2022, the Smart Forfour production ended, increasing the company's idle manufacturing capacity, and demand for its products further decreased because of the COVID-19 pandemic, chips shortages, and declining demand for small cars in Western Europe.
 Revoz reduced its workforce in 2021 and 2022, keeping just one work shift for the Clio and Twingo.

 Novo Mesto factory

 The Revoz factory is located in Novo Mesto, covering 584,000 square meters.
 Since April 2007 it has produced the Twingo having, since 1993, assembled the Clio.
 It has a Sheet Metal Shaping Department (press shop), a Paint Shop Department and an Assembly Shop.
 In 2010 the production output was of 212,680 cars.

-Production
+Car models

-The following car models were or are still being manufactured in Novi Mesto:
+The following car models were or are still being manufactured in Novo Mesto: